nationalarchives/dr2-ingest/docs/architecture-decision-records/0012-publishing-event-notifications.md

 ## Context

-Other services within the organisation may want to act upon changes within the Preservation Service.
-For example, transfer systems deleting their copy of a record once it has been ingested to ours.
+Other services within the organisation may want to act upon changes within the Preservation Service, for example, transfer systems deleting their copy of a record once it has been ingested to ours.

 ## Decision